 Elias George is a Deputy City Attorney for the City of Las Vegas City Attorney’s Office—Civil Litigation Unit.
 His practice focuses largely on federal civil rights, eminent domain, and state tort law.
 Prior to joining the City Attorney’s Office, he was an associate at Gordon Silver in the commercial litigation / intellectual property divisions.

 Mr. George received his Bachelor of Arts Degree in Economics from the University of Nevada Las Vegas and his law degree from the William S. Boyd School of Law, where he was an extern in the Las Vegas City Attorney’s Office and in the chambers of the Honorable Chief Judge Jennifer Togliatti.
 Following his graduation from Boyd, he was the law clerk to the Honorable Chief Judge Togliatti.
 He also served as an adjunct professor at the College of Southern Nevada in the Economics Department, and has published works, including Using Game Theory and Contractarianism to Report Government Governance: Why Shareholders Should Seek Disincentive Schemes in Executive Compensation Plans, 42 Golden Gate U.L.
 349 (2012), and Vol. no. 1 Nevada Civil Practice Manual, § 19 Summary Judgment (6th ed.
 2016, Matthew Bender).

-Mr. George will be teaching in the Externship Program during the spring 2017 semester.
+Mr. George will be teaching in the Externship Program during the summer 2017 semester.

 Nevada Civil Practice